aerogo/aero/docs/API.md

 It is possible to implement a firewall by filtering requests and denying the `next()` call as the final request handler is also part of the middleware chain.
 Not calling `next()` means the request will not be handled.

-It is also possible to create a request / access log that includes performance timings as shown in the code example above. `ctx.URI()` will retrieve the URI of the request.
+It is also possible to create a request / access log that includes performance timings as shown in the code example above. `ctx.Path()` will retrieve the URI of the request.
 Note that the actual logging happens **after** the request has been dealt with (`next()` call) which makes it efficient.

 ## Multiple middleware